 NOTE: There is no vehicle access at the bottom of Stillwater Canyon at the Colorado River confluence.
 Trips ending here MUST have pre-arranged a motorized (jet boat) water taxi ride to Moab where, hopefully, you left your car.

-Boaters who enjoy long, multi-day river camping trips will love the 120 mile run from the Town of Green River down to the Colorado River confluence in Canyonlands National Park.
+Boaters who enjoy long, multi-day river camping trips will love the 124+ mile run from the Town of Green River down to the Colorado River confluence in Canyonlands National Park.
 This canyon run is awesome in its scenic beauty and even more awesome in its remoteness.
 With limited access and no nearby major towns, this run is for those who are fully prepared for 3-7 (or more) days of river running.
 Trips are well suited for canoes and rafts, but kayaks can make the run only if they have canoe or raft support to carry provisions.
 All along this reach of the river are side canyons to explore, and photographic opportunities everywhere you look.
 There are also rattlesnakes and copperheads in the rocks of the canyons, so look before you step on, step over or pick up anything.
 Refer to the Safety section for information on snakebite, heat and hypothermia treatments and prevention.
 Swiftwater rescue and First Aid training would be good to have on this trip - the water is not usually fast, but the techniques could be helpful for a number of situations in which a paddler could find himself or herself in an area where outside help would be hard to summon and harder to access.
-The final take-out is along 4 miles of sandy beach below the Colorado River confluence.
+The final take-out is at a sandy beach below the Colorado River confluence called Spanish Bottom.
 Many paddlers opt to pre-arrange a motorized water taxi ride from the Colorado River confluence to Moab after a long downriver trip.
 When your trip is over take a couple of days to relax in Canyonlands National Park and enjoy the amenities paid for by your tax dollars.